amahmetov1998/python-project-83/README.md

 The dev server will be available at http://127.0.0.1:5000.

 To add a new site, enter address into the form on the home page.
 The address will be validated and then added to the database.

-After that you can start checking it.
-A button appears on the page of a particular site, and clicking on it creates an entry in the validation table.